Hans Kahle: Education and career

 Kahle fought until 1938 in the Spanish Civil War, in the International Brigade of the Spanish Republican Army.
 Initially, he was commander of the "Edgar André Batallion", from November 1936 Commander of the XI International Brigade (Thälmann) In 1937, he became commander of the 17th Division, and during the Battle of the Ebro in 1938 he commanded the 45th Division of the Spanish Republican Army.

 During 1938 and 1939, he was interned as an enemy alien by the Third French Republic.
 Between 1940 and 1941, Kahle was also interned by the United Kingdom on the Isle of Man and in Canada.
 After his release in 1941, Kahle returned to London, where he worked as a war correspondent.
 He was a founding member of the Free Germany Movement, which was believed by MI5, the British domestic counterintelligence service, to be a front for recruiting anti-Nazi refugees into a Soviet NKGB spy ring.
 MI5 also believed Kahle to be a very high level Soviet intelligence operative and spymaster and, in addition to opening his mail, MI5 secretly had Kahle under constant surveillance.
 For this very reason, in fact, intercepting a wartime letter to Kahle from Eric Hobsbawm led MI5 to start a file on the latter.

 In February 1946, Kahle returned to the Soviet Zone of Occupied Germany, which he helped to build into a future Soviet Bloc state that would later be named the German Democratic Republic.
 Kahle became chief of the Volkspolizei in Mecklenburg and state chairman of the ruling Socialist Unity Party of Germany (SED) in Mecklenburg.
-He died of unknown causes at age 48 in 1947 in Ludwigslust.
+On August 22, 1947 he had to undergo a serious stomach operation, which he did not survive.
+He died in Ludwigslust in 1947 at the age of 48.